alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 <br>
 What is a pirates favorite programming language? <b>R</b>rrrrrrrr!

-One of the few things I prefer Python for is its neural network packages.
+One of the few things I prefer Python for is its neural network modules.
 As such, I am going to perform the stacking in R. Also, the final model is implemented in R (as part of the <a href="http://bioconductor.org/packages/ccmap/" target="blank">ccmap</a> package) so I had to transfer over the trained neural networks from Python to R. Thankfully this is relatively straightforward.
-To do this for `net1`:
+To do this for `net1`, first extract and save the weights in Python:

 {% highlight python %}